Greehey School of Business

 The Greehey School of Business develops graduates who are skilled, ethical, professional, globally aware and prepared for careers of meaning and purpose.

 In this Section

 In 1923, the business school began offering courses in accounting and economics.
-From a college with its first graduation class of two, it has grown to a business school that has more than 7,000 B.B.A. graduates and 1,400 M.B.A. graduates.
-The school now offers eight undergraduate majors, a M.B.A. degree, a M.B.A. degree with an accounting emphasis, and the joint M.B.A./J.D.
+From a college with its first graduating class of two, it has grown to a business school that has awarded nearly 8,000 undergraduate degrees and nearly 2,000 graduate degrees.
+The school now offers seven undergraduate majors, a Greehey MBA, MBA for Professionals, as well as several joint MBA programs.

 In the more than 95 years that the business school has been in existence, it has emerged as a powerful force in South Texas, educating some of the finest business leaders in the state and instilling a sense of ethical values that have shaped their lives and our economy.
 Based on the same Marianist traditions that St. Mary’s was founded upon, the school’s mission is to instill ethical leadership qualities in its students.
 Marianist Brothers George B. Kohnen, S.M., and Paul Goelz, S.M., as the school’s early leaders worked to make sure these attributes were included in the curriculum, long before the phrase corporate responsibility was ever coined.

 The Albert B. Alkek Business Building is named for the primary donor of the building, Albert B. Alkek (CL ’32).
 A gift of almost $1 million from the Albert and Margaret Alkek Foundation enabled the school in 1998 to add 7,000 square feet onto the Alkek Building, bringing the total area to slightly more than 50,000 square feet of classrooms, seminar space, conference rooms, faculty and staff offices and space for centers in entrepreneurship and global business studies.